brendensm/CDCPLACES/README.md

-# PLACES: Functions to Access CDC PLACES API
+# CDCPLACES: Functions to Access CDC PLACES API

 This package allows users to seamlessly query the Center for Disease Control and Prevention's Population Level Analysis and Community Estimates (PLACES) API.